Training for Customer Service & Leadership Development

 It Wasn’t About The $80

 The customer in this Zara incident said that after a while “it really wasn’t about the $80.”
 Again, most of us can understand that.
 It was about respect.
-Unfortunately the ultimate cost to Zara will be much higher – if only in the form of negative viral publicity.
+Unfortunately the ultimate cost to Zara was much higher – if only in the form of negative viral publicity.
 It’s a case study in the critical importance of conflict prevention and resolution skills for people in every industry.

 Search by Category